Market researchers collect and analyse data and information to help their clients make informed political, social and economic decisions

 Employers

 Most positions are in market research agencies or consultancies.
-These specialist agencies manage and oversee research projects commissioned by a range of organisations, including businesses, advertising and PR agencies, local and central government and charities.
+These specialist agencies manage and oversee research projects commissioned by a range of organisations, including businesses, advertising and PR agencies, local and central government, and charities.
+Agencies range in size from two to several hundred employees, offering specialist or general consultancy.

 Opportunities also exist client-side, where market researchers work within industrial and commercial organisations, such as manufacturing, pharmaceutical and retail companies, as well as in advertising agencies and charities.
 Roles in these settings may involve coordinating and contracting out the research on behalf of the company or assisting in the development of marketing strategies.